someengineering/fixinventory/plugins/cleanup_aws_loadbalancers/README.md

 # resoto-plugin-cleanup_aws_loadbalancers
-AWS Loadbalancers Cleanup Plugin for Cloudkeeper
+AWS Loadbalancers Cleanup Plugin for resoto

 This plugin cleans up AWS ALB/ELB load balancers with no instances attached to them.